 Stretching muscles and elevating your heart rate are key to staying alert and focused too.

 Take the seated spinal rotation as an example.
 Sitting upright on your chair, place your arms across your chest and then rotate your torso from left to right.
 Go as far as you feel comfortable.
-You should feel tension in your lower back as it stretches and relief when you return to a head-on position.
+You should feel the tension in your lower back as it stretches and relief when you return to a head-on position.

 Doing this for 30 seconds to a minute is good for backache and you’re unlikely to break a sweat.